Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/README.md

 Replace `your.package.name` and `your_service_descriptor.json` with the corresponding information.
 The service JSON files must be located in the same folder of `google_notifier_conf.xml`, unless an absolute path is specified.

-For more information on the meaning of these tags please consult the `google_notifier_conf.xml` itself or the *Mobile Push Notifications* section of the *General Concepts* document (available under `DOCS-SDKs` in your Lightstreamer Server installation).
+For more information on the meaning of these tags please consult the `google_notifier_conf.xml` itself or the *Mobile Push Notifications* section of the [*General Concepts* document](https://lightstreamer.com/docs/ls-server/latest/General%20Concepts.pdf).

 ### Configuring the MPN Database